SparkyPotato/Cinder/README.md

 1. Run CMake for Ninja or Make.

 ## Using Cinder
-To run the sample project, call Cinder with
+To run the sample project, call Cinder with (assuming the build folder is located in the root folder):
 ```
-./Cinder "../../../SampleProjects/Project.yaml"
+./Cinder "../../SampleProjects/Project.yaml"
 ```
 For more usage, check the [wiki](https://github.com/SparkyPotato/Cinder/wiki).